davepinch/pinchy.cc/collections/_fragments/he-turned-and-from-him-extended-flames.md

 ---
-title: "He turned and from him extended flames"
+title: "he turned and from him extended flames"
 tags:
   - Fragment
 ---